 The combined financial statements, which is the responsibility of the management of the Reporting Entity, is being presented with the sole purpose of providing, in a single set of financial statements, information related to the combined financial position and combined financial performance of the Reporting Entity.
-The combined financial statements is being prepared by and at the level of the common shareholders of EQUATE Group and TKOC.
+The combined financial statements were prepared by and at the level of the common shareholders of EQUATE Group and TKOC.
 The combined financial statements of the Reporting Entity were prepared for presentation to lenders of EQUATE Group.

-The combined financial statements as at and for the year ended 31 December 2020 comprise of the consolidated financial statements of EQUATE Group and TKOC.
+The combined financial statements as at and for the year ended 31 December 2022 comprise of the consolidated financial statements of EQUATE Group and TKOC.
 List of directly and indirectly owned subsidiaries of EQUATE are as follows:

-of holdings Country of 31 December 31 December Name of entity incorporation Principal business 2020 2019 Equate Petrochemical B.V. ("EQUATE BV") Netherlands Holding Company 100% 100% MEGlobal Canada ULC ("MEGC") Canada Manufacturing and sales of EG 100% 100% EQUATE Sukuk SPC Limited UAE Special Purpose Company 100% 100% MEGlobal International FZE UAE Marketing and distribution of EG 100% - Held through EQUATE BV MEGlobal B.V ("MEG B.V.")
-Netherlands Holding Company 100% 100%

-MEGlobal Americas Inc USA Marketing and distribution of EG 100% 100% MEGlobal Asia Limited China Marketing and distribution of EG 100% 100% MEGlobal International FZE UAE Marketing and distribution of EG - 100% MEGlobal Mexico S.A. de C.V.
-Mexico Marketing and distribution of EG 100% 100% MEGlobal Trading Group China Marketing and distribution of EG 100% 100% MEGlobal Europe GmbH Switzerland Marketing and distribution of EG 100% 100% MEGlobal Comercio Do Brasil Ltda Brazil Marketing and distribution of EG 100% 100% MEGlobal EG Singapore Pte Ltd Singapore Marketing and distribution of EG 100% - Equipolymers GmbH Germany Manufacturing and sales of PET 100% 100% Equipolymers Srl Italy Marketing of PET 100% 100% Held through MEGC Alberta & Orient Glycol Company ULC Canada Manufacturing and sales of EG 100% 100%
+Country of Percentage of holdings Name of entity Name of entity incorporation Principal business 31 December 2022 31 December 2021 Equate Petrochemical B.V. ("EQUATE BV") Netherlands Holding Company 100% 100% MEGlobal Canada ULC ("MEGC") Canada Manufacturing and sales of EG 100% 100% EQUATE Sukuk SPC Limited UAE Special Purpose Company 100% 100% MEGlobal International FZE UAE Marketing and distribution of EG 100% 100% Held through EQUATE BV MEGlobal B.V ("MEG B.V.")
+Netherlands Holding Company and distribution of EG 100% 100% MEGlobal Americas Inc USA Manufacturing and distribution of EG 100% 100% MEGlobal Asia Limited China Marketing and distribution of EG 100% 100% MEGlobal International FZE UAE Marketing and distribution of EG 100% 100% MEGlobal Mexico S.A. de C.V.
+Mexico Marketing and distribution of EG 100% 100% MEGlobal Trading Group China Marketing and distribution of EG 100% 100% MEGlobal Comercio Do Brasil Ltda Brazil Marketing and distribution of EG 100% 100% MEGlobal EG Singapore Pte Ltd Singapore Marketing and distribution of EG 100% 100% Equipolymers GmbH Germany Manufacturing and sales of PET 100% 100% Equipolymers Srl Italy Marketing of PET 100% 100% Held through MEGC Alberta & Orient Glycol Company ULC Canada Manufacturing and sales of EG 100% 100% a) Basis of accounting and combination